 It is estimated that for every billion dollars of payables there can be a million dollars in overpayments!
 Whether your own recovered bucket of money is big or small though, the non-financial benefits can be just as critical to the success of your business.

 Over the years, Broniec Associates has performed recovery audits for scores of industry segments.
 They all, however, had the same goal when they approached us for help.
 They wanted to find overpayments and the operational gaps that caused them in the first place.

-Identify Operational Gaps
+Identify Operational Gaps with an AP Audit

 Operational gaps develop over time.
 It is fairly common for an accounts payable department to experience department sprawl.
 As technology changes, the department grows, or new branches get tied into the system, it is difficult to remain efficient.
 Sometimes it takes a third party to come in and evaluate how the procure-to-pay function is executed and offer solutions.

 When overpayments occur, it is often the result of too many hands in the pot.
 In one case, we helped a private university that was using several non-integrated payment systems which were accessed by various departments in the school.
 We helped them move from a decentralized accounts payable process, to a consolidated billing system.
 This gave them the control they needed to lessen the duplicate payment risk.
 A similar situation occurred with a hotelier operating over 70 hotels…each with separate checking accounts…needed to regain corporate control.

 A lot of time and attention goes into preparing contracts.
 They are legal documents that are read and signed after some negotiation with vendors.
 But, then, many organizations lose sight of what those contracts provide.
 We actually recovered over $500,000 for a health insurance client after a careful manual review of contracts.
 In their case, they had been billed for project hours that should have be free according to the contract and were never given the agreed upon volume discounts.

 Cut the Risk of Fraud